Ryan Hatfield: 2022

+2024

+Hatfield defeated Molly Briles in the 2024 election for Vanderburgh County Circuit Court judge.

 Personal life

 Hatfield resides in Evansville, Indiana, with his wife Kendra Hatfield.
 Together, they have two daughters, Olivia and Rose.
-Kendra is a pediatric nurse at St. Vincent’s Evansville.
-The Hatfield’s are Roman Catholic and are active on local boards and committees, particularly for the protection and care of children.
+Kendra is a pediatric nurse at St. Vincent's Evansville.
+The Hatfields are Roman Catholic and are active on local boards and committees, particularly for the protection and care of children.